luigi311/mellow/QA.md

   - [x] Different elements do not share the same off-screen position
   > Exceptions can be made for things like submenus and tabs, as long as they are related

-User Experience:

-- [x] All settings load properly (test with non-default values)

-Performance:

-- [x] App loads instantly - if library loading takes a long time, do it progressively
-- [ ] Sensible memory usage and performance for item lists (library, queue)
-  - [ ] Artwork downscaling/caching, dynamic loading/unloading
-- [ ] Responsive UI - all actions respond instantly with no stutters or freezes
-  - [ ] Search results show up quickly and progressively
-  - [ ] Actions which require time display a progress bar and do not block the UI
-  - [ ] Scrolling through long lists of items is always smooth, even if images don't load right away